projectriff/riff/docs/riff_application_list.md

 ### SEE ALSO

-* [riff application](riff_application.md)	 - applications built from source using Cloud Foundry buildpacks
+* [riff application](riff_application.md)	 - applications are built from source using Cloud Foundry buildpacks